Norton Utilities: Release 2003

-For the next six years, Norton Utilities ceasted to exist as standalone product, instead becoming part of Norton SystemWorks starting 2003.
+For the next six years, Norton Utilities ceased to exist as standalone product, instead becoming part of Norton SystemWorks starting 2003.
 SystemWorks is essentially several Symantec software bundled together in one package.

 Release 2004

 It is only included with Norton SystemWorks 2004.

 Release 2005

 It is only included with Norton SystemWorks 2005.

 It supports Windows 98 or higher.

 It includes Norton Protection, Speed Disk, Norton Optimization Wizard, Norton System Doctor, UnErase Wizard, Norton Disk Doctor, Norton WinDoctor, System Information, Wipe Info, Image, Norton File Compare, Norton Registry Editor, Norton Registry Tracker, and Explorer Shell Extension.

 Release 2007

 It is only included with Norton SystemWorks 2007.

 Version 14.0

 The revival of Norton Utilities as standalone software was announced on 3 February 2009, along with the discontinuation of Norton SystemWorks, which it replaces as Symantec's flagship PC tune-up suite.

 This version adds 64-bit support on Windows XP and Vista.
 It includes Registry Defragmenter, Registry Cleaners, Disk Cleaner, Disk Defragmenter, Startup Manager, Service Manager, Restore Center, System Optimizer, Process Viewer, and Performance Test.

 The product license was changed to allow the software to be installed on up to three household PCs.